The QUIC Fix for Optimal Video Streaming: Introduction

 To highlight a need to reconsider the strict adherence to reliable transport, we focus on one class of traffic delivered, today, via QUIC---video streaming.
-Video streaming traffic constitutes a significant share of traffic delivered using QUIC~\cite{Bouzas-WebArticle2018, Langley-SIGCOMM2017}.\footnote{Although this video traffic over QUIC is only from Google, its YouTube video streaming service is one of the largest video serving platform in the Internet.} The inherent challenges in streaming ``real-time'' video traffic~\cite{Shenker-JSAC2006, Jiang-CoNEXT2013} over varying, and sometimes less than ideal, network conditions are only exacerbated by the choice of a \stress{reliable} transport---so far, TCP.
+Video traffic constitutes a significant share of traffic delivered using QUIC~\cite{Bouzas-WebArticle2018, Langley-SIGCOMM2017}.\footnote{Although this video traffic over QUIC is only from Google, its YouTube video streaming service is one of the largest video serving platforms in the Internet.} The inherent challenges in streaming ``real-time'' video traffic~\cite{Shenker-JSAC2006, Jiang-CoNEXT2013} over varying, and sometimes less than ideal, network conditions are only exacerbated by the choice of a \stress{reliable} transport---so far, TCP.
 It is well known that TCP is not suited for video streaming: the rich body of prior work on optimizing and extending TCP, and adaptive bitrate (ABR) selection attest to this observation~\cite{Fouladi-NSDI2018, McQuistin-NOSSDAV2016, Yin-SIGCOMM2015, Huang-SIGCOMM2014, Jiang-CoNEXT2012}.
-TCP retransmissions of lost packets in a video stream, inadvertently leads to \term{stalls} in the video stream.
+TCP retransmissions of lost packets in a video stream, inadvertently lead to \term{stalls} in the video stream.
 TCP also performs poorly when it encounters packet losses that are not due to congestion.
-By shunning unreliable delivery, QUIC, thus, falls trap to most, if not all, of TCP's problems for video streaming; in some instances, QUIC has been shown to perform even poorer than TCP for video streaming~\cite{Bhat-NOSSDAV2017}.
+By shunning unreliable delivery, QUIC, thus, falls trap to most, if not all, of TCP's problems for video streaming; in some instances, QUIC has been shown to perform even worse than TCP for video streaming~\cite{Bhat-NOSSDAV2017}.

-The rationale for streaming video via TCP today is rooted in the economics and feasibility of deployment.
-Majority of the Internet's traffic today (roughly $52\%$) is delivered by content delivery networks (CDNs)~\cite{Cisco-WhitePaper2017}.
-The idea of streaming video over HTTP, using dynamic adaptive streaming (DASH) or HTTP live streaming (HLS), sounds appealing and practical when we consider the massive, distributed infrastructure and mature software stack that CDNs (and others) have already deployed for delivering Web or HTTP traffic.
+The rationale for streaming video via TCP (or, generally, the fixation on reliable transport), today, is rooted in the economics and feasibility of streaming infrastructure deployment.
+More than $52\%$ of today's Internet traffic is delivered by content delivery networks (CDNs)~\cite{Cisco-WhitePaper2017}.
+When we consider the massive, distributed infrastructure and mature software stack that CDNs have already deployed for delivering Web traffic, the idea of streaming video over HTTP, using dynamic adaptive streaming over HTTP (DASH) or HTTP live streaming (HLS) sounds appealing and practical.
 This choice of HTTP, unfortunately, ties video streaming to TCP.
-But with CDNs, such as Akamai Technologies, and popular Web browsers, such as Google Chrome, already supporting QUIC, it is worth revisiting the status quo in video streaming.
+But with CDNs (e.g., Akamai) and popular Web browsers (e.g., Google Chrome) already supporting QUIC, it is worth revisiting the status quo in video streaming~\cite{Yakan-WebArticle2018, Ruth-PAM2018, AkamaiBlog-WebArticle2016, Ponec-Talk2016}.